 Food Systems Core Rotation (9 weeks/36 days) Students work with nutrition and food service professionals in food production, purchasing, management, marketing, and finance as applied to health care food systems management.

-Extended Care Rotation (3 weeks/12 days) interns work in nursing homes, assisted living and rehabilitation programs.
+Extended Care Rotation (3 weeks/12 days) Students work in nursing homes, assisted living and rehabilitation programs.
 This is a blended rotation that includes a mix of food service and the provision of medical nutrition therapy to patients.
 This rotation includes special attention to patient hydration, drug side effects, and interactions.

-Clinical and Customer Service Capstone Rotation(5 weeks/25 days) Each intern develops an individualized experience developing their own learning goals and activities.
-Final capstone rotation plans may include any area of dietetics, must require entry-level competency and must be approved by internship faculty.
+Clinical and Customer Service Capstone Rotation(6 weeks/30 days) Each student develops an individualized experience developing their own learning goals and activities.
+Final capstone rotation plans may include any area of dietetics, must require entry-level competency, and must be approved by DND faculty.